MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/ microsoft-edge/web-platform/site-impacting-changes).

+## Version 94.0.992.38: October 1

+> [!Important]
+> This update contains a fix for [CVE-2021-37975](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-37975) and [CVE-2021-37976](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-37976) which have been reported by the Chromium team as having an exploit in the wild.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide)

+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#october-01-2021).

 ## Version 94.0.992.37: September 30